The Business Case in Detail

 Organisational benefits – the website will have a content management system which will allow staff to be able to regularly update the website with new content, rather than having to contact the web developer.

-Audience Development – our current website doesn’t allow people to sign up for a newsletter or receive regular updates on our work.
+Customer Development – our current website doesn’t allow people to sign up for a newsletter or receive regular updates on our work.
 The new website will make it easy to contact our mailing list about new shows as soon as they are announced.

 Most business cases will include an options summary.
 This is a short paragraph that explains, not what you are asking to do, but why you chose this option rather than any others.